You don’t have to limit yourself to promoting retail products. Educated affiliate marketers know that travel packages are just as profitable.

 You can send an application by clicking here.

 Being a travel blogger is great.
 But why not get paid to share your passion with the world?
-Any of these affiliate programs for travel bloggers would be a fantastic source of extra income.
+Any of these affiliate programs would be a fantastic source of extra income.

 But what if you don’t find any of these travel affiliate programs appealing?
 What’s your recourse?

 There are plenty of products you could sell as an affiliate.
 You just need to find them.
 If you need help, we have a post on how to find the right affiliate products to promote.